Grafana

 Grafana is a multi-platform open source analytics and interactive visualization web application.
-It provides charts, graphs, and alerts for the web when connected to supported data sources.
-There is also a licensed Grafana Enterprise version with additional capabilities available as a self-hosted installation or an account on the Grafana Labs cloud service.
+It can produce charts, graphs, and alerts for the web when connected to supported data sources.

+There is also a licensed Grafana Enterprise version with additional capabilities, which is sold as a self-hosted installation or through an account on the Grafana Labs cloud service.
 It is expandable through a plug-in system.
-End users can create complex monitoring dashboards using interactive query builders.
-Grafana is divided into a front end and back end, written in TypeScript and Go, respectively.
+Complex monitoring dashboards can be built by end users, with the aid of interactive query builders.
+The product is divided into a front end and back end, written in TypeScript and Go, respectively.

-As a visualization tool, Grafana is a popular component in monitoring stacks, often used in combination with time series databases such as InfluxDB, Prometheus and Graphite; monitoring platforms such as Sensu, Icinga, Checkmk, Zabbix, Netdata, and PRTG; SIEMs such as Elasticsearch and Splunk; and other data sources.
+As a visualization tool, Grafana can be used as a component in monitoring stacks, often in combination with time series databases such as InfluxDB, Prometheus and Graphite; monitoring platforms such as Sensu, Icinga, Checkmk, Zabbix, Netdata, and PRTG; SIEMs such as Elasticsearch, OpenSearch, and Splunk; and other data sources.
 The Grafana user interface was originally based on version 3 of Kibana.

 History

 Grafana was first released in 2014 by Torkel Ödegaard as an offshoot of a project at Orbitz.
-It targeted time series databases such as InfluxDB, OpenTSDB, and Prometheus, but evolved to support relational databases such as MySQL, PostgreSQL and Microsoft SQL Server.
+It targeted time series databases such as InfluxDB, OpenTSDB, and Prometheus, but evolved to support relational databases such as MySQL/MariaDB, PostgreSQL and Microsoft SQL Server.

 In 2019, Grafana Labs secured $24 million in Series A funding.

-In 2020 Series B funding round: $50 million.
+In the 2020 Series B funding round it obtained $50 million.
+In the 2021 Labs Series C funding round, Grafana secured $220 million.

-The conference GrafanaCon 2020 was scheduled for May 13–14, 2020, in Amsterdam, but was changed to a two-day online live streaming event due to the COVID-19 pandemic.